 You will get a free SSL Certificate, which all websites need in order to be taken seriously by Google!
 Your SSL certificate is an industry must-have, this is something you absolutely need to have to show users and search engines that your site is secure.

 If you are just getting started however BlueHost is a brilliant option and costs just £2.95 a month!

 Set up your website

 This is where I recommend handing things over to the experts!

-The great thing about SiteGround is they will get your website up and running as part of the package when you take out hosting with them.
+Some hosts will help you get your website up and running as part of the package when you take out hosting with them.

 Simply ask them to set up your website and they will get it to the stage where all you need to do is log in to your WordPress dashboard.